Project Management Degree and Career Guide

 - Apply managerial skills and knowledge in different managerial areas.

 Bachelor of Science in Business Administration – Project Management degree

 This program provides students with knowledge and skills in managing operations and projects.
 The program is mainly a business administration degree with an emphasis on project management.
 You’ll learn how to plan, evaluate, and implement organizational projects according to business standards.
-Typical coursework in this program covers topics in resource estimating and scheduling, adaptive project management, integrated cost and schedule control, Business economics, financial accounting, business ethics, and strategic management.
+Typical coursework in this program covers resource estimating and scheduling, adaptive project management, integrated cost and schedule control, Business economics, financial accounting, business ethics, and strategic management.
 Learning outcomes include: